electrode-io/electrode-react-ssr-caching/docs/art-of-optimizing-ssr.md

 The first thing you want to do now is run profiling for a single rendering pass to find how long each individual component take.

-Here is an example to use electrode-react-ssr-profiler to profile a component using Redux:
+Here is an example to use electrode-react-ssr-caching to profile a component using Redux:

 ```js
 const data = {